Registrations for this event have now closed. Please contact us for more information.

-This two-day short course presents the overall objectives of First 1000 Days Australia is an initiative that aims to provide a place-based, coordinated, comprehensive intervention addressing the needs of Aboriginal and Torres Strait Islander children from pre-conception to two years of age, thereby laying the foundation for their future health and wellbeing.
+This two-day short course presents the overall objectives of First 1000 Days Australia, an initiative that aims to provide a place-based, coordinated, comprehensive intervention addressing the needs of Aboriginal and Torres Strait Islander children from pre-conception to two years of age, thereby laying the foundation for their future health and wellbeing.
 Through a mix of presentations, group work and case studies, the course will explore how the First 1000 Days Australia model can be established and implemented across different Aboriginal and Torres Strait Islander communities Australia wide.

-On Day 2 we will present an overview of the Australian evidence base for the First 1000 Days Australia work and explain the process of establishing the initiative in regions, organisations and institutions.
+Presents an overview of the Australian evidence base for the First 1000 Days Australia work and explains the process of establishing the initiative in regions, organisations and institutions.
 The application of interventions, data and evidence considerations, and key deliverables for this process will also be explored, as will opportunities and challenges to this type of approach.

 Professor Kerry Arabena